10 Best Hermann Hesse Books To Add To Your Reading List

 3. The Glass Bead Game, 1943

 The Glass Bead Game was the last major work that he wrote.
 It was published in 1943 and focuses on the tremendous power within the human spirit.
-The goal is to inspire the German population to embrace change, which was happening quickly in 1943.
+The goal was to inspire the German population to embrace change, which was happening quickly in 1943.
 The novel cannot be discussed without placing it in the context of the Second World War, as it brought tremendous shame to people of German descent.
 This is clear in the work of Hesse, who was also significantly impacted by the war.

 “Each of us is merely one human being, merely an experiment, a way station.
 But each of us should be on the way toward perfection, should be striving to reach the center, not the periphery.”